 Depending on the severity of your symptoms and your medical history, HRT doesn’t have to be your only option.
 Through adequate nutrition, exercise, quitting smoking, and trigger avoidance (like cutting out spicy food and hot drinks), you may find that your symptoms improve without the need for medical interference.
 Some alternatives include:

 1. Trying hypnotherapy for menopause

 Looking to avoid hormones and the potential side effects of HRT?
-Drug-free natural treatment for menopausal symptoms, specifically hot flashes, is hypnotherapy.
+The most effective, drug-free natural management tool for hot flashes, is hypnotherapy.

 According to a recent study published in the journal Menopause, clinical hypnosis can significantly reduce hot flashes.
 Through the suggestions of coolness, relaxation, and deeper sleep, participants saw around an 80% mean reduction in their hot flashes.
 The same study also found that sleep quality improved, which is good news for anyone suffering from menopause-induced insomnia.

 While finding a licensed hypnotist may seem harder than applying an HRT patch, it is possible to practice hypnotherapy in the comfort of your home through an app such as Evia, developed with world leading hypnotherapy clinicians.